robstonner/Public-Homepage/README.md

 # Public-Homepage
-For use in ACM Practice
+For use in ACM Practice for Github.

+Also feel free to go to \\trace\ACM\Git Workshop.